Updated: June 13, 2022

 - Total costs per year: 3220 kroner / about 322 euros.

-A normal WordPress blog, like for instance my Multerland blog, costs about 9 euros per year.
-This means that a business account, like WordPress/WooCommerce, costs 313 euros per year more.
+A normal WordPress blog, like for instance my Multerland blog, costs 180 euros per year.
+This means that a business account, like WordPress/WooCommerce, costs about 142 euros per year more.

-The total is too much for a small business like I have, but factually for all, since WordPress as a webshop itself, does not offer the quality that fits with their prices.
+The total is much for a small business like I have, but factually for all, since WordPress as a webshop itself, does not offer the quality that fits with their prices.
 The technicians, there to help you, because they are included in the price you pay, are not well-informed, do not function professionally, work in a not working WordPress-support-system, and in some cases, like in mine with the Baskerville 2, they cannot even solve the problems.
 You do not get any discount for the fact that the shop cannot be opened because of WordPress’s not well functioning and poorly informing system.
 Also, I have to pay the same costs as an e-commerce with a 1000 times higher income per year.
 A pity that WordPress/WooCommerce has no cheaper possibilities for starters who do not have so much capital to invest or to spend.
-The total costs seem to be lesser in Cloudways.
-When I have the exact numbers I will add them here.